-Kathryn Vecchio, M.S., D.Min., serves as both Marketing Director and Psychological Associate at Amigo Family Counseling, LLC (AFC).
-As Marketing Director, she manages all marketing and publicity activities at AFC and networks with organizations and facilities to build and sustain their collaborative relationships with our center.
+Kathryn Vecchio, M.S., D.Min., serves as both Marketing Director and Psychology Assistant at Amigo Family Counseling, LLC (AFC).
+As Marketing Director, she manages marketing and publicity activities at AFC and networks with organizations and facilities to build and sustain their collaborative relationships with our center.
 Previously, as Vice President for Marketing and Development for a psychoeducational firm, Dr. Vecchio developed return on investment studies as well as managed and opened national international accounts with Fortune 500 companies.
 She brings this knowledge and approach to her position as marketing director at AFC.

-Dr. Vecchio’s role as Psychological Associate is based on her extensive work in clinical psychology.
-She has been a Licensed Psychologist Associate for 25 years and she served in various agency clinical positions, including city, county, and state mental health capacities as well as maintaining a private practice.
+Dr. Vecchio’s role as Psychology Assistant is based on her extensive work in psychology.
+She served in various agency positions, including city, county, and state mental health capacities as well as maintaining a private practice.
 She specializes in treating individuals and couples and families with a primary focus on group therapy and the application of art to therapeutic practices.

-Dr. Vecchio also served as Staff Psychologist at a maximum security prison working with death row inmates.
+Dr. Vecchio also served as Staff Psychologist at a maximum security prison working with death row inmates in North Carolina.
 Additionally, she started the first HIV support group in Cleveland and delivered test results at the first anonymous HIV test site in the metro area.
 She has particular passion and training for those with chronic pain who fall through the cracks in the opiate epidemic.